AAA Level Teams by Invite Only. One of the Top Teams at Every Grade Nationally!

 We understand you are making a sacrifice and taking a lot of time and spending a lot of money in having your sons play Madlax.
 We take this fact seriously and therefore try to maximize our time with them.
 The players who commit and attend the most will have the greatest experiences.
 Thank you for bringing them to every practice and game and taking on these simple roles as a Madlax parent.
 Please communicate early and often if you have to miss something or be late for academic or personal reasons.
 We look forward to a fun and very successful season coaching your boys!

 Cabell Maddux, Madlax Founder

 Madlax plays to win in tournaments and spring league games that have a Championship.
-So, some boys will not play at all unless we are up 5 or more goals in Championship format tournaments or spring league games.
+So, some boys will not play at all unless we are leading comfortably in Championship format tournaments or spring league games.
+That lead amount is the head coaches decision as it varies from team to team.
 In scrimmages or play days or showcases where there is NOT a championship we will play everyone although it will still not be even time.
 Ideally, Madlax coaches can play everyone in game evenly and still be able to win a game no matter what the format but as you will learn, that doesnt always happen.